ParkerR-ThompsonDryers/hellllOOOOOOOOO-there-world/README.md

 A jovial repository

-This repository just wants to give you a giant, warm, heartfelt greeting from the gut.
+This repository just wants to give you a ginormous, warm, heartfelt greeting from the belly.